 To keep in the theme of preschooler readiness this week, I’m now sharing with you number activities for identifying numbers, counting and then putting them to use in one to one correspondence and actually counting objects!

-I’ve collected 40 number activities to learn to recognize numbers and how to count!
+I’ve collected 40 number activities for preschoolers to learn to recognize numbers and how to count!

 I really do hope your kids will have a love for math too!

 In case you missed it, yesterday was about learning the ABCs, including alphabet recognition, letter sounds as well as upper and lowercase recognition.

 Identifying numbers can be a learning experience for preschoolers [and younger!].
 Many of the ABC recognition activities can also be adjusted for numbers.
 Here’s 11 number activities to help a preschooler recognize their numbers.

 - Go on a hunt for numbers and match it with the same number!

 - Paint with sponges in the shapes of numbers!
 [Rockabye Butterfly]